broad-well/discordnim/README.md

 # Discordnim

-A Discord library for Nim.
+A Discord library for Nim, with a sweet DSL to abstract the details away.

 Websockets from [niv/websocket.nim](https://github.com/niv/websocket.nim)